JemmaStudios/kitbash_xp11/README.md

 Included in the archive is example_gizmo.obj which adds lights and manipulators to x-plane 11 Columbia 400 G1000 Com buttons panel.
 You can copy example_gizmo.obj to your Columbia 400 folder.
-Backup c400_cockpit.obj and then run 'kitbash.lua -s c400_cockpit.obj example_gizmo.obj'
+Backup c400_cockpit.obj and then run 'kitbash.lua -s c400_cockpit.obj example_gizmo.obj' You'll also need to replace the Columbia 400/cockpit/-PANELS-/PANEL.png file with the file in this archive, so the indicator lights display.

 Warnings:
 It is important that the gizmos.obj file has already been uv mapped to the same texture of